o3de/o3de.org/content/docs/userguide/asset-builder-custom.md

+description: ' Create an asset builder to process your custom asset type source files into game-ready files in &ALYlong;. '
+slug: asset-builder-custom
+title: Creating a Custom Asset Builder
+---
 # Creating a Custom Asset Builder<a name="asset-builder-custom"></a>

 The Asset Builder SDK lets you develop an asset builder that processes your custom asset type source files into game\-ready files\.
 This topic shows you how to create your own asset builder by using the example asset builder that is included with Lumberyard\.